 From draft

-Performs exhaustive 14-dimension bug hunt across codebase using Draft context for false-positive elimination.
-Generates severity-ranked report with code evidence, data flow traces, fixes, and optional regression tests.
+Runs a structured 14-dimension bug hunt using Draft context (architecture, tech-stack, product) to eliminate false positives.
+Generates severity-ranked reports with code evidence, data flow traces, and optional regression tests.

 The bug report is the primary deliverable.
 Every verified bug MUST appear in the final report regardless of whether a regression test can be written.
 Regression tests are a supplementary output — helpful when possible, but never a filter for bug inclusion.